-To begin studying guitar at a young age is always an advantage because parts of the brain that are assigned to coordination, muscular activity in general etc. become active very soon and the brain is forever wired for instrumental playing (or any other discipline).
+To begin studying guitar at a young age is always an advantage because parts of the brain that are assigned to coordination, muscular activity in general, etc. become active very soon and the brain is forever wired for instrumental playing (or any other discipline).

-Talent on the other hand, is really misleading because we think that the great achievers in life were "gifted".
-False !
+Talent, on the other hand, is really misleading because we think that the great achievers in life were "gifted".
+False!
 The process goes something like this: A good teacher (good is the keyword) immediately spots talent and works more intensely with a given student and, subsequently, the student becomes motivated and the effect works itself like a multiplier, it feeds on the talent and growth on all fronts is faster... the wheel is turning and, a few thousand hours later, a great player will be born.

-For the non talented player, the end result can still be the same only he will have to work harder and will seldom have the road ahead paved...
+For the non-talented player, the end result can still be the same only he will have to work harder and will seldom have the road ahead paved...
 One thing is sure though.
 Of all the ingredients necessary to make it to success, the most valuable one is a predisposition to hard work.
 Talent is a bonus but talent alone will not suffice.
 I am sure you have noticed by now how Oriental players are progressively and steadily becoming the best at several musical disciplines.
 It is not genetic...
-I assure you, all humans have the same number and type of chromosomes.
+I assure you, that all humans have the same number and type of chromosomes.
 It is cultural.
 It comes from hundreds of years back.
 Orientals were always dealt a difficult hand and they had to work much harder to survive.
 When my ancestors were planting and harvesting corn in Europe, the Chinese were doing the same with rice.
-Rice is much harder to plant, maintain and to harvest.
-My European ancestors could lay back and look at the stars much longer than the Chinese counterpart.
+Rice is much harder to plant, maintain, and harvest.
+My European ancestors could lay back and look at the stars much longer than their Chinese counterparts.
 Oriental players can practice much harder and for longer stretches of time and will have the necessary patience to wait for the results.
 They developed a skill that makes them enjoy the journey as much or more than the ultimate goal in and by itself.

 DO I HAVE IT?

 You must have asked yourself this question many times.
 Especially if you are working hard at the guitar.
 My students' parents ask me this question as soon as the first class is over.
 I know that parents want the best for their children, and I believe a teacher has to be a parent as well as a teacher.
 Eventually, we all want to make sure that we are doing what we were designed to do.
-Doing that, is the only way we will really be happy and parents want us to be happy.
-Who are we asking the question to ? or, who do we think has the answer to the question?
+Doing that is the only way we will really be happy and parents want us to be happy.
+Who are we asking the question to? or, who do we think has the answer to the question?

-Before you venture in answering this question, let me give you an insight into some very important "guitar matters" that you have the right and obligation to know, matters which I' ve matured throughout my life experience and education.
+Before you venture into answering this question, let me give you an insight into some very important "guitar matters" that you have the right and obligation to know, matters which I've matured throughout my life experience and education.
 All these matters point in one direction: Find out exactly what role you and your music will be "playing" and make sure you know yourself very well because the better you know yourself, the more likely it is that you will be happy or, even better, at peace.